Click here to return to homepage

 (a) Annual reviews

-545. Paragraph 7.4 of the Doha Ministerial Decision of 14 November 2001 on Implementation-Related Issues and Concerns states that the Ministerial Conference "[t]akes note that Article 18.6 of the Agreement on the Implementation of Article VI of the General Agreement on Tariffs and Trade 1994 requires the Committee on Anti-Dumping Practices to review annually the implementation and operation of the Agreement taking into account the objectives thereof.
-The Committee on Anti-dumping Practices is instructed to draw up guidelines for the improvement of annual reviews and to report its views and recommendations to the General Council for subsequent decision within 12 months."(652)
+975. Paragraph 7.4 of the Doha Ministerial Decision of 14 November 2001 on Implementation-Related Issues and Concerns states that the Ministerial Conference “[t]akes note that Article 18.6 of the Agreement on the Implementation of Article VI of the General Agreement on Tariffs and Trade 1994 requires the Committee on Anti-Dumping Practices to review annually the implementation and operation of the Agreement taking into account the objectives thereof.
+The Committee on Anti-Dumping Practices is instructed to draw up guidelines for the improvement of annual reviews and to report its views and recommendations to the General Council for subsequent decision within 12 months.”(1329)

-546. Further to the Doha mandate, the Committee on Anti-Dumping Practices adopted on 27 November 2002, the "Recommendation regarding Annual Reviews of the Anti-Dumping Agreement".(653) In its recommendation, the Committee on Anti-Dumping Practices considers that "improvements in the reporting of anti-dumping activity under the Agreement and in the Committee's annual reviews are important to promoting transparency".
+976. Further to the Doha mandate, the Committee on Anti-Dumping Practices adopted on 27 November 2002, the “Recommendation regarding Annual Reviews of the Anti-Dumping Agreement”.(1330) In its recommendation, the Committee on Anti-Dumping Practices considers that “improvements in the reporting of anti-dumping activity under the Agreement and in the Committee’s annual reviews are important to promoting transparency”.
 Accordingly, the Recommendation includes the following improvements aimed at providing useful information to Members and the public, and enhancing transparency under the Agreement:

-"1.
-The Committee's annual report under Article 18.6 should include in the Summary of Anti-Dumping Actions(654), in addition to the column currently included that lists the initiations reported by each Member, a comparable column listing the number of anti-dumping revocations reported by each Member during the reporting period.
+“1.
+The Committee’s annual report under Article 18.6 should include in the Summary of Anti-Dumping Actions(1331), in addition to the column currently included that lists the initiations reported by each Member, a comparable column listing the number of anti-dumping revocations reported by each Member during the reporting period.
 Where a Member has not provided such information, the report should note this omission.
 Members are already requested to report the number of revocations in a separate table as an annex to their semi-annual reports of anti-dumping activity.
 Consequently, such information should be included in the Article 18.6 annual report.

 2. The Committee's Article 18.6 annual report should also include a chart comparing for each Member the number of preliminary and final measures reported in its semi-annual reports with the number of notices of preliminary and final measures the Member submitted to the Secretariat for the comparable period.